iamzjm123456/CAP/README.md

 ## License

-This project is licensed under [Specify the License].
+This project is licensed under the MIT License.

 ## Contact